JeffreyLeonen/Campus-hardware-inventory/README.md

 ## Important

-The original Tkinter desktop views remain in `Laboratorysystem.py` for teaching comparison.
+The original Tkinter desktop views remain in `Laboratorysystem.py` for comparison.
 The web app does not call `start_app()`.

 ### Borrow Quantity